113 Swanston Street,

 Hoyt’s took over the theatre in December 1940 and the seating capacity had been slightly reduced to 2,115.
 It really came into its own when the nearby Hoyt’s Regent Theatre burnt down in April 1945.

 The theater was reconfigured in 1965, reducing seating capacity from 2,115 to 791 in the former balcony area which had been extended forward.
-The former stalls area was converted into a shopping mall.
+The former stalls area and entrance foyer was totally destroyed and converted into a shopping mall.

 The 3/15 WurliTzer organ was the catalyst for formation of the Theatre Organ Society, as it was sold to them in lieu of it being broken up for ‘spare parts’ by an organ builder.
 The Capitol Theatre’s WurlTzer organ is now installed in the Dendy Theatre, Brighton, a suburb of Melbourne.

-The Capitol Theatre re-opened with a 70mm presentation of “The Great Race” starring Tony Curtis on 18th December 1965.
+The Capitol Theatre re-opened with 644-seats in the former balcony with a 70mm presentation of “The Great Race” starring Tony Curtis on 18th December 1965.
 Later taken over by Village Cinemas and then by independent operator Mike Walsh who operated it as an art house from July 1987, but this didn’t last long.
 Chinese movies began to be screened from 1992 through to 1997 when the Capitol Theatre finally closed.

 It was purchased by the RMIT University in 1999 and since then they have been busy restoring the building and using the former balcony space as a lecture hall, with occasional film use.
 The shopping mall below, continues to struggle along.